 Price stability has not been given explicit numerical content by the Fed, the US Congress or any other authority.
 Since the Greenspan years, the Fed appears to have targeted a stable, low rate of inflation for the core personal consumption expenditure (PCE) deflator index.
-It has not always been clear whether the Fed actually targets core inflation or whether it targets headline inflation in the medium term and treats core inflation as the best predictor of medium-term head-line inflation.
+It has not always been clear whether the Fed actually targets core inflation or whether it targets headline inflation in the medium term and treats core inflation as the best predictor of medium-term headline inflation.
 As late as March 2005, the current Chairman of the Fed admitted to a "comfort zone" for the core PCE deflator of 1 to 2 percent (Bernanke, 2005).
 This is also consistent with the FOMC members' inflation forecasts at a three-year horizon.
-In what follows, I will treat the Fed's implicit inflation target as 1.5 percent for the headline CPI, given the usual wedge between PCE and CPI inflation rates.
+In what follows, I will treat the Fed's implicit inflation target as 1.5 percent for the headline PCE deflator or just below 2.0 percent for the headline CPI, given the usual wedge between PCE and CPI inflation rates.